viccon/sturdyc/README.md

 **sets it apart** are the features designed to make I/O heavy applications both _robust_ and _highly performant_.

-We have been using it in production to enhance both the performance and reliability of our services that retrieve data from distributed caches, databases, and APIs.
-While the API surface of this package is tiny, it offers extensive configuration options.
-I encourage you to read through this README and experiment with the examples in order to understand its full capabilities.
+We have been using this package in production to enhance both the performance and reliability of our services that retrieve data from distributed caches, databases, and APIs.
+While the API surface of sturdyc is tiny, it offers extensive configuration options.
+I encourage you to read through this README and experiment with the examples to understand its full capabilities.

-Here is a screenshot showing the P95 latency improvements we've observed after adding this package in front of our distributed key-value store:
+Here is a screenshot showing the P95 latency improvements we observed after adding this package in front of a distributed key-value store:

 &nbsp;
 <img width="1554" alt="Screenshot 2024-05-10 at 10 15 18" src="https://github.com/viccon/sturdyc/assets/12787673/adad1d4c-e966-4db1-969a-eda4fd75653a">